4 studies that defy conventional thinking about race, weight loss, and heart health

 We know that having a high coronary artery calcium (CAC) score – the level of calcium deposits in the arteries – identifies patients most at risk for atherosclerotic heart disease, also known as hardening of the arteries.
 Our colleague, Amit Khera, M.D., led a study to determine whether CAC can also indicate who might benefit most from aspirin therapy.

-The data showed that patients with a CAC score of 100 or higher had a 15-times greater risk of atherosclerotic heart disease and threefold risk of bleeding compared to patients with a CAC score of 0.
+The data showed that patients with a CAC score of 100 or higher had a 15-times greater risk of atherosclerotic heart disease and threefold risk of bleeding compared with patients with a CAC score of 0.
 In other words, this study showed that having a high CAC score can be a sign that aspirin therapy may be beneficial, but only if the patient has a low bleeding risk.

 The data reinforce that aspirin should not be a one-size-fits-all therapy and confirm that CAC scanning can help doctors and patients make more tailored decisions around its use.